 I recently decided that after 2 years since giving birth, I should actually get my body checked to see how it had recovered.
-This led me to book an appointment with Marie Behenna aka ‘The Fitmama’.
-I wrote about some of my experience of this in my blog Getting my body back to it’s best.
+This led me to book an appointment with Marie Behenna aka ‘The Fitmama’ and author of The Fitmama Method.
+I wrote about some of my experience with her in my blog Getting my body back to it’s best.
 I have definitely noticed improvements already in my body and am looking forward to her six-week course coming up this May.

-Through chatting, Marie told me she had also written a book for Mum’s to be and new Mums.
-I was intrigued by this as I was pretty useless during my pregnancy, I didn’t enjoy most of it, I was uncomfortable and achy and I didn’t even attend an antenatal class!
-So I bought a copy from Amazon and I was so impressed with the content that I just felt I should share it so future Mum’s can have an opportunity to have a much more positive pregnancy, labour and recovery.
+I was intrigued to see what her book was like so I bought a copy from Amazon and I was so impressed with the content that I just felt I should share some of it so future Mum’s can have an opportunity to have a much more positive pregnancy, labour and recovery.

 ‘Not only did Marie’s postnatal pelvic floor repair class encourage me to get back safely into pre-pregnancy shape, it also provided me with social interaction with women in similar circumstances’.